 Once stitches removed, you are not on antibiotics and free from infection, you are eligible to donate.

-Generally, the surgery itself is not a concern for donating, but the underlying condition that precipitated the surgery.
+In general, having surgery is not a concern for donating, but the underlying condition that precipitated the surgery may be.

-If the underlying condition is acceptable to donate, you will need to be fully recovered from the procedure and feeling well before donating.
+If the underlying condition is not cause for deferral, you will need to be fully recovered from the procedure and feeling well before donating.

 If you’re planning a trip outside of Canada or have just returned, make sure you’re informed about your destination and any issues that may affect your ability to donate.
 Here is a listing of countries that are affected.

-You must wait six months after getting a tattoo before giving blood due to the increased risk of Hepatitis C and other infections associated with tattoos and piercings.
+You must wait three months after getting a tattoo (includes microblading and permanent makeup) before giving blood.
+The wait is due to the increased risk of Hepatitis C and other infections associated with tattoos and piercings.